binipringle/right-to-be-forgotten/_texts/1-condensedoutline.md

 **Rule 404(a)(1)** prohibits evidence of a person’s character or character trait to prove that on a particular occasion the person acted in accordance with that character or trait.
 This is because character evidence is not particularly probative given that people do not always act according to "character," and propensity-based decisions would be unfairly prejudicial jury misuse.

-**Rule 608** provides an exception to this rule by allowing a witness’s character for untruthfulness to come in for impeachment purposes by allowing testimony about reputation and opinion and, on cross-examination, questions about specific prior conduct, but allows no extrinsic evidence.

 Under **Rule 404(a)(2)** or **the Mercy Rule**, a criminal defendant may offer evidence of pertinent character traits of the victim and/or the defendant.
 If the evidence is admitted, the prosecutor may attack the evidence in cross examination and bring in evidence of an opposing character trait.
-The policy reason for this rule is that the accused, whose liberty is at stake, may need a counterweight against the strong investigative and prosecutorial resources of the government. **In a homicide case**, the prosecutor does not have to wait for the defendant to offer pertinent character evidence of the victim to offer evidence of the victim’s trait of peacefulness to rebut evidence that the victim was the first aggressor.
+The policy reason for this rule is that the accused may need a counterweight to the extensive investigative and prosecutorial resources of the government. **In a homicide case**, if the defendant is claiming self-defense, the prosecutor does not have to wait for the defendant to offer character evidence of the victim but can directly offer evidence of the victim’s trait of peacefulness.

 ---